taylormcknight/mcknightlabs/about.md

 ---
 layout: full-width
 title: About
-description: I founded and lead the design team at Industry Dive, a high-growth business journalism publisher in Washington, DC.
+description: I founded and lead the design team at Industry Dive, a high-growth business journalism publisher in Washington, DC
 og_title: Taylor McKnight, VP of Design
-og_description: I founded and lead the design team at Industry Dive, a high-growth business journalism publisher in Washington, DC.
+og_description: I founded and lead the design team at Industry Dive, a high-growth business journalism publisher in Washington, DC
 og_image: /media/img/about/headshot-2.jpg
 og_type: website
 ---